How do I know if my integration is functioning?

 There are a few factors which could result in telemetry not being properly ingested.
 This article takes you through the main factors which could impact whether an integration is working or not, who is responsible for them, and how to address them.

-In order for a log source to be ingested into the platform, the following main areas need to be working properly:
+In order for a log source to be ingested into the platform, the following main areas need to be functioning properly:

 • Platform is available: We are responsible for making sure that the Samurai platform is available.

 • Log source configuration: Often the first place to check is that the log source is correctly configured to send logs.
-If your log source uses a Cloud Collector, you will also need to check that the Cloud Collector is correctly configured in the platform.
+If your log source uses a Cloud Collector, you will also need to check that the Cloud Collector is functioning and healthy.
 Make sure that you have followed all of the configuration steps outlined in the configuration guide for the Integration.

 • Local Collector: If your log source uses a Local Collector, you will need to ensure that the Local Collector is available.
 You will also need to ensure that the virtualization platform that hosts the Local Collector is healthy.
 For more information see the section on Local Collectors below.

 • Cloud Collector: If your log source uses a Cloud Collector, the health of your integration is also dependent on the Cloud Collector being operational.
-If your log source is correctly configured but it remains unhealthy, we will need verify that the Cloud Collector is operational for you.
+If your log source is correctly configured but it remains unhealthy, it is our responsibility to ensure the Cloud Collector is operational for you.

 • Cloud Native Collector: If you leverage a Cloud Native Collector, you will need to ensure that it is available.
 As the Cloud Native Collector is a transport method and monitors a cloud storage account, ensure that your integrated sources are sending and storing data to the storage account.